ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 This is basically a wiring loom that connects various components, usually from the handlebar back to the controller.

 Nearly all electric bike parts and accessories are manufactured in China, and if your are happy to wait a couple of weeks then there are great savings to be made buying direct from suppliers on Aliexpress.

 I am an affiliate for Aliexpress and earn a small commission for referrals from my website, you will pay exactly the same price as if you visited their site directly and the commissions I receive help to support the upkeep of my website.

 The table below contains all of the Bafang motor parts you will ever need.
 All the parts listed below come from reputable suppliers and are shipped globally to most countries.

 The Tongsheng parts listed below all come from trusted suppliers with international shipping to nearly every country

 Here is a selection of essential motor parts to fit most generic e-bike kits.
 These include upgraded controllers, colour displays, torque sensors and much more.
 Global shipping applies and all the sellers I have used myself.

 MANY MORE PARTS WILL BE ADDED SOON – WATCH THIS SPACE!

-If you are after a particular part, use the contact form below and I will try and source it for you.
+If you are after a particular part, leave a comment below and I will try and source it for you.